-See Note 1 of our (unaudited) condensed consolidated financial statements for additional information.
+See Note 1 - Summary of Significant Accounting Policies of our (unaudited) condensed consolidated financial statements for additional information.

 Standards Effective in Future Years:

 We consider the applicability and impact of all Accounting Standards Updates (ASUs) issued by the Financial Accounting Standards Board (FASB).
 ASUs not listed herein were assessed and determined to be either not applicable or are expected to have minimal impact to our consolidated financial statements.